durs125/ReproducibleResearch2/README.md

 This is for the course on reproducible research.
-PLease excuse that the directory is so cluttered.
+Please excuse that the directory is so cluttered.
-The file for reproducible research is PA1_template.Rmd .
+The file for reproducible research is PA1_template2.Rmd .